andypowe11/AWS-Docker-Swarm/README.md

 # AWS Docker cluster using Swarm

-A CloudFormation template to build a CoreOS-based Docker swarm on AWS.
+A CloudFormation template to build a CoreOS-based Docker cluster on AWS using Swarm.

 ## Parameters